zilliztech/zdoc/milvus/reference/java/docs/v1/Collection/flush.md

     </tr>
     <tr>
         <td>withSyncFlushWaitingInterval(Long milliseconds)</td>
         <td>Sets the waiting interval in sync mode.
 With sync mode enabled, the client will check segments status at intervals.
-The value must be greater than zero, and cannot be greater than Constant.MAX_WAITING_FLUSHING_INTERVAL.
+The value must be greater than zero, and cannot be greater than Constant.MAX<em>WAITING</em>FLUSHING_INTERVAL.
 The default value is 500 miliseconds.</td>
-        <td>milliseconds: The time interval in milliseconds for checking the flush status. </td>
+        <td>milliseconds: The time interval in milliseconds for checking the flush status.</td>
     </tr>
     <tr>
         <td><br/>withSyncFlushWaitingTimeout(Long seconds)</td>
         <td>Sets the timeout period for sync mode.
-The value must be greater than zero, and cannot be greater than Constant.MAX_WAITING_FLUSHING_TIMEOUT.
+The value must be greater than zero, and cannot be greater than Constant.MAX<em>WAITING</em>FLUSHING_TIMEOUT.
 The default value is 60 seconds.</td>
         <td>seconds: A during of time in seconds to wait till timeout.</td>
     </tr>
     <tr>